stacks-network/docs/src/pages/understand-stacks/stacking.md

 2. For a specific Stacks account, confirm eligibility
 3. Confirm the BTC reward address and the lockup duration
 4. The transaction is broadcasted and the Stacks (STX) tokens will be locked-up
-5. The Stacking mechanism executes reward cycles and sends out rewards to the set BTC reward address
+5. The Stacking mechanism executes reward cycles.
+With each mined block, it sends out rewards to 2 BTC reward addresses.
+With 1000 blocks in each cycle, that's 2000 rewards per cycle.
 6. During the lockup period, details about unlocking timing, rewards and more can be obtained
 7. Once the lockup period is passed, the tokens are released and accessible again
 8. Display reward history, including details like earnings for previous reward cycles

+-> Keep in mind that the target duration for a reward cycles is ~2 weeks.
+This duration is based on the target block time of the network (10 minutes) and can be higher at times due to [confirmation time variances](https://www.blockchain.com/charts/median-confirmation-time) of the bitcoin network.

 If you would like to implement this flow in your own wallet, exchange, or any other application, please have a look at this tutorial: